Katsu curry

-Generally eaten as a main course, the dish can be accompanied with water or miso soup.
+Generally eaten as a main course, the dish can be accompanied with fukujinzuke pickles and miso soup.
 In Japan, there are fast-food restaurant chains which specialize in serving katsu curry, with varying meats and types of curry.
 The pork cutlet can be substituted with chicken.

 In Japan, the name refers exclusively to a dish of curry served with a cutlet.
-However, in the UK, the name is sometimes applied to any type of Japanese curry.
+However, in the United Kingdom, where the dish has recently enjoyed a surge in popularity, the name is sometimes erroneously applied to any type of Japanese curry, with the curry itself sometimes referred to as "katsu sauce".

 History

+There are three restaurants that are said to have been the first to serve this dish.
+The first theory is that Kawakin (河金), a yōshoku yatai in Asakusa, Tokyo, served it in 1918, and the second theory is that Ōroji (王ろじ), a yōshoku restaurant in Shinjuku, Tokyo, served it in 1921.